Contents - Index

 a.
 Transmitter Information:

-The Transmitter information is maintained under File / Company Info.
-Depending on the type of filing being done, you will need to enter your SSA Pin # and/or IRS Transmitter Control Code along with other information.
+The Transmitter information is maintained under Step 1 in the Electronic Filing section.
+It is also maintained under File / Company Info.
+Depending on the type of filing being created, you will need to enter your SSA Pin # and/or IRS Transmitter Control Code along with other information.

 b.
 Transmittal forms